Forethought-Technologies/AutoChain/docs/agent.md

 having the conversation with user.
 It will try to follow the policy as much as possible and gracefully handoff when it is not sure.

-### OpenAIFunctionAgent
+### OpenAIFunctionsAgent

 At Jun 13, OpenAI released [function calling](https://platform.openai. com/docs/guides/gpt/chat-completions-api)
 , which is a new way for model to use tools natively with function calling.
-We introduced `OpenAIFunctionAgent` to support native function calling when tools are provided.
+We introduced `OpenAIFunctionsAgent` to support native function calling when tools are provided.